Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Butcheries and Meat Processing

-From neighborhood butcheries to large abattoirs, meat businesses live or die on cold chain reliability.
-Furthermore, we install dedicated meat chillers, freezers, blast freezers, and aging rooms.
+From neighbourhood butcheries to large abattoirs, meat businesses live or die on cold chain reliability.
+We install dedicated meat chillers, freezers, blast freezers, and aging rooms.

 Dairy and Beverage

 Milk collection centres, dairy processors, breweries, and beverage distributors all need precise temperature control.
-Importantly, our cold rooms maintain product quality from collection through distribution.
+Our cold rooms maintain product quality from collection through distribution.

 Horticulture and Export

 Flower farms, vegetable exporters, and fruit pack-houses use cold rooms to preserve quality from field to airport.
-As a result, we design pre-cooling rooms, holding chillers, and dispatch cold rooms tailored to specific crops.
+We design pre-cooling rooms, holding chillers, and dispatch cold rooms tailored to specific crops.

 Pharmaceuticals and Healthcare

 Hospitals, pharmaceutical distributors, vaccine programmes, and clinical laboratories require validated cold rooms with tight tolerances and full documentation.
-Notably, our pharmaceutical-grade rooms meet WHO and Pharmacy and Poisons Board standards.
+Our pharmaceutical-grade rooms meet WHO and Pharmacy and Poisons Board standards.

 Fish and Seafood

 Coastal fish handlers, lake fisheries, and seafood distributors rely on chillers and freezers to maintain product integrity.
-Additionally, we design specifically for the corrosive marine environment along Kenya’s coast.
+We design specifically for the corrosive marine environment along Kenya’s coast.

 Agricultural Cooperatives

 Smallholder cooperatives benefit enormously from shared cold storage.
-Furthermore, we work with cooperatives, donor programmes, and development partners to deploy appropriately scaled and often solar-powered solutions.
+We work with cooperatives, donor programmes, and development partners to deploy appropriately scaled and often solar-powered solutions.

 Why Choose Spinel Dynamics Group?